lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

   = HKDF-Expand(HKDF-Extract(salt, IKM), info, L)
 ~~~

 When used with KEMRecipientInfo, the salt parameter is unused, that is it is the zero-length string "".
 The IKM, info and L parameters correspond to the same KDF inputs from {{Section 5 of RFC9629}}.
-The info parameter is independently generated by the sender and receiver.
+The info parameter is independently generated by the originator and recipient.
 Implementations MUST confirm that L is consistent with the key size of the key-encryption algorithm.

 <!-- End of Underlying Components section -->

 ## Certificate Conventions {#sec-using-certs}

-The conventions specified in this section augment {{!RFC5280}}.

 <aside markdown="block">
   RFC EDITOR: Please replace the following reference to [I-D.ietf-lamps-kyber-certificates] with a reference to the published RFC.
 </aside>

-A recipient who employs the ML-KEM algorithm with a certificate MUST identify the public key in the certificate using the id-alg-ml-kem-512, id-alg-ml-kem-768, or id-alg-ml-kem-1024 object identifiers following the conventions specified in {{!I-D.ietf-lamps-kyber-certificates}}.

-In particular, the key usage certificate extension MUST only contain keyEncipherment ({{Section 4.2.1.3 of RFC5280}}).
+RFC 5280 {{!RFC5280}} specifies the profile for using X.509 Certificates in Internet applications.
+A recipient static public key is needed
+for ML-KEM, and the originator obtains that public key from the recipient's certificate.
+The conventions for carrying ML-KEM public keys are specified in [I-D.ietf-lamps-kyber-certificates].

 ## SMIME Capabilities Attribute Conventions {#sec-using-smime-caps}

 {{Section 2.5.2 of RFC8551}} defines the SMIMECapabilities attribute to announce a partial list of algorithms that an S/MIME implementation can support.
 When constructing a CMS signed-data content type {{!RFC5652}}, a compliant implementation MAY include the SMIMECapabilities attribute that announces support for one or more of the ML-KEM algorithm identifiers.

 The SMIMECapability SEQUENCE representing the ML-KEM algorithm MUST include one of the ML-KEM object identifiers in the capabilityID field.
-When the one of the ML-KEM object identifiers appears in the capabilityID field, the parameters MUST NOT be present.
+When one of the ML-KEM object identifiers appears in the capabilityID field, the parameters MUST NOT be present.

 <!-- End of smime-capabilities-attribute-conventions section -->